finos/legend/docs/tutorials/studio-relational-mapping.md

 ---
 id: studio-relational-mapping
-title: Create a Relational Mapping
+title: Connect to Databases
-sidebar_label: Relational Mapping
+sidebar_label: Connect Model to Data
 ---

-## Create a Relational Database
+## Create a Relational Database Schema

 Define the schema definition of the relational database you wish to connect to the data model.